ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 The time to complete the upgrade is unknown.
 It is possible that it might take several maintenance windows to completely upgrade an environment.
 Running up-leveled and down-leveled versions of the SDDC software is supported by VMware during the upgrade process.
 However, some functions such as vMotion, maybe limited during this process.

 Complete the following requirements before you begin the upgrade:
-* It is your responsibility to upgrade any extensions or snap-ins within the vCenter Server environment.
+* Upgrade any extensions or snap-ins within the vCenter Server environment.
 Review the following documentation before you plan your upgrade:
   * [VMware vCenter Server 6.7 Update 1b Release Notes](https://docs.vmware.com/en/VMware-vSphere/6.7/rn/vsphere-vcenter-server-67u1b-release-notes.html){:external}
   * [About VMware ESXi Upgrade](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.esxi.upgrade.doc/GUID-65B5B313-3DBB-4490-82D2-A225446F4C99.html){:external}
 * Set up vSphere Update Manager (VUM) within your vCenter Server instance to download updates from VMware vSphere.
-For more information, see [VMware Update Manager introduction](/docs/services/vmwaresolutions?topic=vmware-solutions-vum-intro#vum-intro).
+For more information, see [VMware Update Manager introduction](/docs/vmwaresolutions?topic=vmware-solutions-vum-intro#vum-intro).
-* Open a support ticket with the {{site.data.keyword.vmwaresolutions_short}} team to notify them that an upgrade is being completed.
+* Open a support ticket with the {{site.data.keyword.vmwaresolutions_short}} team to notify them that an upgrade is being planned.
 The ticket remains open until the instance is registered at the upgraded level in the {{site.data.keyword.vmwaresolutions_short}} console.
 * Confirm whether the vCenter Server instance that you are upgrading is linked to another vCenter Server instance as primary or secondary in the {{site.data.keyword.vmwaresolutions_short}} console.
 All linked instances must have their Platform Services Controllers (PSCs) upgraded first as part of a particular site upgrade.
 * Confirm the following requirements for vSAN based instances:
   * Ensure that the vSAN Health tool is enabled and reports no critical errors.
 If critical errors are present, contact the IBM Support team with the upgrade support ticket ID.